RamonHernandez1/configure-ad/README.md

 <img width="798" height="332" alt="Screenshot 2026-01-31 at 1 00 19 AM" src="https://github.com/user-attachments/assets/64cb5294-c437-48ed-abc8-96f3922c5677" />

 <p>
-As you can see the Powershell script created a user with the username "baler.jos" We were able to login to Client-1 with his credentials as a normal user.
+As you can see the Powershell script created a user with the username "baler.jos" and We were able to login into Client-1 with his credentials as a normal user.
 </p>